 Stress Free Way of Staying On Top of Google’s Changes

 Let’s be honest, staying on top of Google ever changing requirements is painful.
 It is no different in the area of structured data.
 Google changes their recommendations by updating the structured data page, but often the changes are not announced.
 How do you know if your website is in compliance?
-Google expects you to run every page through their Structured Data Testing Tool or to evaluate all the errors in Google Search Console.
+Google expects you to run every page through their Structured Data Testing Tool, which has officially been replaced by the Schema Markup Validator (SMV), or to evaluate all the errors in Google Search Console.

 At Schema App we have a better way.
 Manage your accounts centrally and when Google makes a change to their recommendations, be notified and guided on what to update.
 Now you can see which pages are in compliance and which need updated.